raj-arun/flutter_simple_quiz/README.md

 - Extracting Widgets to refactor your code.
 - private and public modifiers in Dart.
 - How to use Dart lists.
-- The difference between var, const and final.

 ## Flutter Packages Used
   - rflutter_alert